cKlee/easyM2R/README.md

 [default callbacks]: #default

 There are a bunch of predefined default callback functions that are listed here.
 Each default callback function takes one to n parameters (often the number is fixed), which are either MARC specs or nonspecs.
 Nonspecs must always be urlencoded.

+#### callback\_leader

+* param 1: MARC spec
+* param 2: start position
+* param 3: end position

+Return data from param 1 with start position in param 2 and end position in param 3.

+While data in MARC leader is predominantly a code, this callback function is usually called from other callback functions, analayzing the returning code.

 #### callback\_with_indicators